Podcast: Play in new window | Download (Duration: 29:48 — 20.5MB) | Embed

 Subscribe: Google Podcasts | Spotify | Amazon Music | Android | Pandora | iHeartRadio | Stitcher | Podcast Index | Email | TuneIn | | More

-“Aids in the Battle” – Put On The Armor – A Manual for Spiritual Warfare w/Dr. Paul Thigpen Ph.D.
+“Know your Weapons” pt.
+3 – Put on The Armor – A Manual for Spiritual Warfare with Dr. Paul Thigpen Ph.D

 Paul graduated from Yale University in 1977 summa cum laude, Phi Beta Kappa, with Distinction in the Major of Religious Studies.
 He was later awarded the George W. Woodruff Fellowship at Emory University in Atlanta, where he earned an M.A.
 (1993) and a Ph.D.
 (1995) in Historical Theology.
 In 1993 he was named as a Jacob K. Javits Fellow by the U.S. Department of Education.
 He has served on the faculty of several universities and colleges.

 In 2008 Paul was appointed by the United States Conference of Catholic Bishops to their National Advisory Council for a four-year term.
 He has served the Church as a theologian, historian, apologist, evangelist, and catechist in a number of settings, speaking frequently in Catholic and secular media broadcasts and at conferences, seminars, parish missions, and scholarly gatherings.